What you’ll find in this guide:

 Some users have reported that they are facing some display issues after they updated their AMD display driver in Windows 8.1 or Windows 10.
 Various factors could cause this problem.
 We found a few solutions and as we hope that they will help you with your display issues so that you can use your computer normally again.

-SOLVED: AMD driver update display issues
+How to fix AMD driver update display issues?

 There are three main problems that may occur after you update your AMD-powered computer: